Pomona–North station: Location

 Pomona–North station is owned by the city of Pomona.
 A freight line, the Pasadena Subdivision originally built by the Atchison, Topeka and Santa Fe Railway (AT&SF), runs along the north side of the station.
 The old AT&SF station lies to the east of the station, on the northwest corner of Santa Fe and Garey Avenue.
 It is currently used for Metrolink right-of-way operations.

 Pomona–North station serves Metrolink's San Bernardino Line and Los Angeles Metro Rail's A Line crossing the northern part of the city.
-A separate station called Pomona–Downtown station is located Downtown a few miles/kilometers to the south and also near Garey Avenue, is an Amtrak station that also serves Metrolink trains on the Riverside Line.
+A separate station called Pomona–Downtown station is located Downtown a few miles/kilometers to the south and also near Garey Avenue; it is an Amtrak station that also serves Metrolink trains on the Riverside Line.

 The Pomona-North A Line Station has an island platform and TAP to exit validators with gates.

 Metrolink's operations center is located near the station.